gargpriyank/IBM-Edge-Workshop/README.md

 cd iac-ibm-openshift-ieam
 chmod +x script/*.sh
 ```
-3. Login to OpenShift cluster and execute the shell script `ieam-deploy.sh`.
+3. Log in to OpenShift cluster and execute the shell script `ieam-deploy.sh`.
 This will deploy the Common Services and IEAM and create IEAM hub.

 ```
 oc login --token=<openshift_cluster_token> --server=<openshift_server_url>